bergesinstitute/graf-method/book-2-unit-1.md

     contable (N) - accountant

-    dependiente - salesman/saleswoman at a store
+    dependiente - salesperson at a store

     doctor - doctor